New Orleans Barbecue Shrimp & Andouille Po‑Boy

 1 pound large shrimp, peeled, and deveined

 Special tools needed.
-Have a slotted spoon on hand.
+Have a slotted spatula or spoon on hand.
 If you have smaller shrimp, use a grill topper to keep them from falling through.

 About the shrimp.
-You can use fresh or frozen shrimp, but fresh are best.
+You can use fresh or frozen shrimp, but fresh are best and you should always try for shrimp from American waters.
+I look for Gulf shrimp.
 The larger the shrimp, the better because they take longer to cook and we want them on the grill as long as possible to get some smoke flavor.
-Before you go shopping, read my article on the Zen of Shrimp.
+Before you go shopping, read my article on the Science of Shrimp.